 We’re only going to speak about travelers, and as a traveler, you get to experience the country uniquely – its best side, if you will.
 It’s full of sights and food and history and tradition.

 The Iranian government (despite its flaws) has taken steps to make sure tourists have this unique experience.
 There are very helpful tourist police who speak English, in cities such as Shiraz, Mashhad, and Esfahan.
 Tourism is growing and helping the country.
-Therefore crime against foreigners is also pretty rare.
+Therefore crime against foreigners is also very rare.

 The most crime you’ll see is a bit of petty theft in a crowded bazaar.